minstrel/mystars/README.md

 Help window with H or ?.

+Change current time and date with t.

+Fast forward/reverse 10 seconds with < and >.
+Fast forward/reverse 10 minutes with [/].
 If you are using a square (16x16, for example) font, the screen may appear stretched horizontally.
 This is because I'm making a somewhat arbritray adjustment for typical font h/w ratios.
 I'll maybe make this an option you can change at some point if it's needed.
 For now, I'm aiming for usability rather than photo-realism.

 Hit q to exit.